You’ve probably heard of the growing popularity of bone broth lately, and if you haven’t, you should definitely know about it.

 Soups and Stews

 Using bone broth as the base for hearty soups and stews is, of course, the most obvious way to get this hearty, healthy broth into your diet.
 You can use as you would chicken broth or even water.
-But, since the weather is warming up this time of year, if warm tomato soup or hot, spicy chili aren’t sounding too appealing to you, don’t forget there are great cold summer soups like gazpacho and vichyssoise that bone broth can be used for too.
+But, since the weather is warming up this time of year, if warm tomato soup or hot, spicy chili isn’t sounding too appealing to you, don’t forget there are great cold summer soups like gazpacho and vichyssoise that bone broth can be used for too.

 Cooking rice, pasta, beans, etc.